buggyyang/Youtube-NT/readme.md

 * `ffmpeg_override = f'-vf scale=iw*2/3:ih*2/3 -vsync 0 -vframes {nframes}'` # ffmpeg command.
 Here we need to downsample the original video to remove compression artifact
 * `n_process = 64` # number of process

-4. Execute `python main.py` and wait..
+4. Execute `python main.py` and wait.. (it depends on how many videos you have)
 5. The scripts will generate a file "badlist.csv", which contains the names of subfolder containing bad scene clips.
 Feel free to remove all the subfolders showed in this file.